 Another great advantage of HITT: it can be done almost anywhere and anytime.

-Here at the Guyer Institute and Synergy Spa, we strongly recommend you look into high-intensity interval training workouts.
+Here at the Guyer Institute, we strongly recommend you look into high-intensity interval training workouts.
 They could make a world of difference for your health…before you know it!